Some brands understand the sheer impact of having well-designed, sleek products – and Tesla is right up there with the best.

 The Powerwall 2’s smarts also extend to its app which gives the household complete control and visibility of their energy use and storage – it can even warn you about a cloudy forecast which might affect your panels’ performance!

-The $10,499 upfront cost (or $50 per week via Harrisons Solar Easy Pay Plan)* gets you 14kWh of stored energy that can provide 5kW of continuous power (up to 7kW at peak) – enough to power an average-size Kiwi household through the night.
+The $14,399 upfront cost (excl Installation) (or $68.90 per week via Harrisons Solar Easy Pay Plan)* gets you 14kWh of stored energy that can provide 5kW of continuous power (up to 7kW at peak) – enough to power an average-size Kiwi household through the night.
 And that’s twice the storage and twice the energy of the original Powerwall.

 Choosing battery storage isn’t just about choosing innovation and forward-thinking tech for your home – it’s also about looking for reliability and designing your home to maximise its potential.
 For example, homes that use most of their power during the early mornings, evenings and night (ie when the sun isn’t shining) are the homes that would benefit most from storing clean, renewable solar energy during the day.

 Equally homes with battery storage should understand how much energy they use and choose a system that matches their requirements – it pays, for example, to maximise roofspace with high-wattage panels if you intend to use power during the day while still charging up batteries for the night time.

 For more information on Tesla’s Powerwall 2, or how battery storage and solar generation can change your household’s energy costs and needs, contact Harrisons Energy to book a consultation with one of our experts or visit the website to find your nearest Harrisons Energy expert.